group9-devops/devops/use-cases/use-case3.md

-# USE CASE: 3 Produce a Capital City Population Report
+# USE CASE: 3 Produce a Capital City Report
 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
 As a data analyst, I want to produce a report on capital cities by population so that I can analyze urban population trends globally and regionally.